FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-01.md

 ## Initial phase

 1. First trial measures at maximum rate and discovers MRR.
-   a. *in*: trial_duration = initial_trial_duration.
+   * *in*: trial_duration = initial_trial_duration.
-   b. *in*: offered_transmit_rate = maximum_transmit_rate.
+   * *in*: offered_transmit_rate = maximum_transmit_rate.
-   c. *do*: single trial.
+   * *do*: single trial.
-   d. *out*: measured loss ratio.
+   * *out*: measured loss ratio.
-   e. *out*: mrr = measured receive rate.
+   * *out*: mrr = measured receive rate.
 2. Second trial measures at MRR and discovers MRR2.
-   a. *in*: trial_duration = initial_trial_duration.
+   * *in*: trial_duration = initial_trial_duration.
-   b. *in*: offered_transmit_rate = MRR.
+   * *in*: offered_transmit_rate = MRR.
-   c. *do*: single trial.
+   * *do*: single trial.
-   d. *out*: measured loss ratio.
+   * *out*: measured loss ratio.
-   e. *out*: mrr2 = measured receive rate.
+   * *out*: mrr2 = measured receive rate.
 3. Third trial measures at MRR2.
-   a. *in*: trial_duration = initial_trial_duration.
+   * *in*: trial_duration = initial_trial_duration.
-   b. *in*: offered_transmit_rate = MRR2.
+   * *in*: offered_transmit_rate = MRR2.
-   c. *do*: single trial.
+   * *do*: single trial.
-   d. *out*: measured loss ratio.
+   * *out*: measured loss ratio.

 ## Non-initial phases

 1. Main loop:
-   a. *in*: trial_duration for the current phase.
+   * *in*: trial_duration for the current phase.
      Set to initial_trial_duration for the first intermediate phase;
      to final_trial_duration for the final phase;
      or to the element of interpolating geometric sequence for other intermediate phases.
      For example with two intermediate phases, trial_duration of the second intermediate phase is the geometric average of initial_strial_duration and final_trial_duration.
-   b. *in*: relative_width_goal for the current phase.
+   * *in*: relative_width_goal for the current phase.
      Set to final_relative_width for the final phase;
      doubled for each preceding phase.
      For example with two intermediate phases,
      the first intermediate phase uses quadruple of final_relative_width and the second intermediate phase uses double of final_relative_width.
-   c. *in*: ndr_interval, pdr_interval from the previous main loop iteration
-      or the previous phase.
+   * *in*: ndr_interval, pdr_interval from the previous main loop iteration or the previous phase.
      If the previous phase is the initial phase, both intervals have lower_bound = MRR2, uper_bound = MRR.
      Note that the initial phase is likely to create intervals with invalid bounds.
-   d. *do*: According to the procedure described in point 2,
-      either exit the phase (by jumping to 1.g.), or prepare new transmit rate to measure with.
+   * *do*: According to the procedure described in point 2, either exit the phase (by jumping to 1.g.), or prepare new transmit rate to measure with.
-   e. *do*: Perform the trial measurement at the new transmit rate
-      and trial_duration, compute its loss ratio.
+   * *do*: Perform the trial measurement at the new transmit rate and trial_duration, compute its loss ratio.
-   f. *do*: Update the bounds of both intervals, based on the new measurement.
+   * *do*: Update the bounds of both intervals, based on the new measurement.
      The actual update rules are numerous, as NDR external search can affect PDR interval and vice versa, but the result agrees with rules of both internal and external search.
      For example, any new measurement below an invalid lower_bound becomes the new lower_bound, while the old measurement (previously acting as the invalid lower_bound)
      becomes a new and valid upper_bound.
      Go to next iteration (1.c.), taking the updated intervals as new input.
-   g. *out*: current ndr_interval and pdr_interval.
+   * *out*: current ndr_interval and pdr_interval.
      In the final phase this is also considered to be the result of the whole search.
      For other phases, the next phase loop is started with the current results as an input.
 2. New transmit rate (or exit) calculation (for 1.d.):
    * If there is an invalid bound then prepare for external search:
      * *If* the most recent measurement at NDR lower_bound transmit rate